nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### VaxTypeManager

 On top of storing `VaxType` objects, `VaxTypeManager` ensures the uniqueness of `VaxType`.
-It also ensures that there are at most 30 `VaxType` objects stored.
+It also ensures that there is a maximum limit of `VaxType` objects allowed to be stored according to the [Non-Functional Requirement](#non-functional-requirement).

 ### Appointment component